Nitesh930/AI-Powered-Tech-Chatbot-/README.md

   pip install -r requirements.txt

-4. Download the necessary NLTK data files if you haven't already: import nltk nltk.download('punkt') nltk.download('stopwords') nltk.download('wordnet')
+4. Download the necessary NLTK data files if you haven't already:
+      ```python
+      import nltk
+      nltk.download('punkt')
+      nltk.download('stopwords')
+      nltk.download('wordnet')
-5. Make sure to have your tech news dataset and other required files in the proper directories.
+6. Make sure to have your tech news dataset and other required files in the proper directories.

 Usage
 1. Start the FastAPI server: